ketchup-boy/lab_3_APIN/README.md

-Repositery created for solving the Lab3 Assignment in Advanced Programming in R \n
+- Repositery created for solving the Lab3 Assignment in Advanced Programming in R
-Authors: Sofia Danielson, Ana Stanojcic \n
+- Authors: Sofia Danielson, Ana Stanojcic
-Liuids: sofda069, anast328
+- Liuids: sofda069, anast328